Skip to main content

 GA-A520I-DASH

-Not strictly a Thin Mini-ITX AM4 based motherboard but a sort of crossover
+It is not strictly a Thin Mini-ITX AM4-based motherboard but a sort of crossover

-Note: it does NOT use the standard heatsink (as per Intel's Thin Mini-ITX guidelines) i.e. an LGA-115X heatsink, but the typical AM4 heatsink.
+Note: it does NOT use the standard heatsink (as per Intel's Thin Mini-ITX guidelines),

 Very low-profile ECC SO-DIMM: https://www.innodisk.com/en/products/dram-module/Embedded/embedded_vlp_ddr4_sodimm